 Also, please note the IR receiver module (on left side of photo above) which mounts directly to the OLED display interface board.
 An additional 0.5-0.75 inches of space should be allotted for the IR receiver which needs to face outwards next to the display panel.

 The OLED display is composed of several parts starting with the display module proper which is shown in the photo above along with its dimensions.
 The display module is a glass OLED screen attached to a green rectangular circuit board with a 20 pin interface header and mounting holes in each corner.
 A custom adapter board is mounted behind the main circuit board via the 20 pin header.
 The adapter board has a 14 pin header for connecting the OLED display to the preamp controller board via a ribbon cable.

 The OLED display adapter board also serves as the mounting point for the IR receiver module (3 hole solder pads) and for connecting the encoder module (4 pin header).
-All power/signals for both the IR receiver module and encoder module are connected to the preamp controller through the single 14 pin header & ribbon cable (Rev B & C) that also carries the power/signals for the display itself.
+The current production Rev C OLED display routes the display signals, the power, and signals for both the IR receiver module and encoder module through the single 14 pin header & ribbon cable.

 OLED ribbon cable

 The OLED cable is a 2x7 IDC ribbon cable that connects the 14 pin OLED.J2 header on the display module and the corresponding OLED header on V25/V3 controller boards.
 The ribbon cable carries the following signals:

 - IR - infrared receiver signal